Firm Logo

 Get Free Advice From An Experienced Work Injury Lawyer.
 All You Have To Do Is Call (973) 834-8457 or Fill Out Our Free Case Evaluation Form.

-Employee vs. Independent Contractor Classification
+Employee Vs. Independent Contractor Classification

 While you and your employer may have agreed orally or in writing that you have been hired as an employee or as an independent contractor, your and your employer’s agreement is not the determining factor on your proper work classification under New Jersey labor law.
 Instead, New Jersey law looks at the economic reality of the relationship between a worker and employer to determine whether the worker can be classified as an independent contractor.
 Workers are presumed to be employees unless certain factors indicate that a worker is an independent contractor.
 Some of these factors include:

-Why Worker Classification Is Important for Workers’ Compensation
+Why Worker Classification Is Important For Workers’ Compensation

 Employers often choose to classify workers as independent contractors since it can result in lower labor costs for employers.
 In particular, independent contractors are ineligible to obtain workers’ compensation benefits, so employers can enjoy lower workers’ compensation insurance premiums or lower costs for workers’ comp benefits.
 However, many workers are misclassified as independent contractors and instead qualify as employees under New Jersey law.
 Misclassified independent contractors may still be entitled to workers’ compensation benefits if they can show that they qualify as an employee of the employer they were injured working for.

-How Can New Jersey Independent Contractor Injury Lawyers from Our Firm Help You Get the Benefits You Deserve After Being Hurt on the Job
+How Can New Jersey Independent Contractor Injury Lawyers From Our Firm Help You Get The Benefits You Deserve After Being Hurt On The Job

 If you were hurt in your job, you should not leave workers’ compensation benefits on the table simply because your employer has told you that you are an independent contractor.
 Let New Jersey independent contractor injury lawyers advocate for your rights by: